blockpane/1kv-exporter/README.md

 prometheus endpoint.
 By default exposes the metrics at http://[host]:17586/metrics

 _Note: this is alpha quality software (at best,) very little testing has been done to check correctness.
-If you use this, expect it to be wrong.
-And if it's important enough to you that it works correctly, pull requests are welcomed._
+If you use this at this early stage, expect it to be wrong.
+Contributions are most-welcome, but also feel free to open a ticket and I'll see what I can do.
+It will improve as I experience various conditions and get through a few nomination cycles._

 ## Options: